JacobBraun1/cot-4500-intro/README.md

 # cot-4500-intro

+# This rprogram is an intro assignment that creates and modifies matrixs through numpy

+# The program in the end prints out three seperate matrixs

 # refer to the requirements.txt file for all needed packages

 # navigate to the COT-4500-INTRO file folder in the command line